tobinata/api-documentation/README.md

 ### Introduction

+There are two primary methods of connecting, Oauth 2 and using your API Key.
+Typically, the API Key is easier for scripting, while Oauth 2 will be required for GUI applications (including Postman, a user-friendly API consumption app).

+#### API Key Method
 The first step to accessing the API is to get your API key.
 After logging into Whetstone, visit the settings page (click your name at the top right and choose "My Settings").
 You should see a section called "Developer Options" section.
 (If you don't, get in touch.
 You may not have the correct permissions set up.)

 By default, your API key is hidden.
 Click, "Show my API key" to reveal an alphanumeric hash key.
 That's your personal key to access Whetstone data.
 You can also generate a new API key by clicking "Generate New API Key."
 That invalidates the old key and creates a new one.

 Now that you have an API key, you can make an HTTP POST request with your key to our authentication endpoint to get a temporary access token.
 We've got a handful of [example scripts](https://github.com/WhetstoneEducation/API/blob/master/ExampleScripts) (thank you to Andrew Cox of Renew Schools for the [R example](https://github.com/amcox/whetstone_api_r_demo)) available to get you started but If you're using cURL, you can run this command: